niks36/springsecurity/README.md

    There is two very import things
    * Keystore - contains private key
-   * Truststore - contains public key of trusted entity
+   * Trust-store - contains public key of trusted entity

    There are different way to create certificate.
 You can find n number of ways to create it.
+   Important thing to remember in two way ssl is both client & server knows each other, means client truststore contains server public key & visa viz.
    Here, we are creating certificate with having CA between client and server.

 # Generating CA Certificate